48 Hours in Rohnert Park, California

 Laid out in the 1950s, Rohnert Park (pop.
 40,971) was one of the first planned communities nationwide.
 The town stretches along US Highway 101, Sonoma County's central north-south artery.

-Some folks might see Rohnert Park as mainly a residential town, but it also boasts an acclaimed state university with 9,300 students, a dynamic arts community, a gambling casino, a multitude of indoor and outdoor recreational opportunities, and an eclectic mix of restaurants and eateries.
+Some folks might see Rohnert Park as mainly a residential town, but it also features an acclaimed state university with 9,300 students; a dynamic arts community; a gambling casino; a multitude of indoor and outdoor recreational opportunities; and an eclectic mix of restaurants and eateries.
 It's a great place to spend a couple days, relaxing and exploring.

 Here's a two-day itinerary for discovering the unique Wine Country community of Rohnert Park.